Michaelolusanya/pam-budget-service/README.md

 ## How to deploy

-1. Create a branch from master
+1. Create a branch from main
 2. Make changes in code and commit
 3. Create a pull request to master and wait for approval
-4. Merge to master (Deploys automatically to dev)
+4. Merge to main (Deploys automatically to dev)
 5. Test in dev environment
 6. If test is successful, click on deploy in dev environment.
 This will deploy to test
 7. Test in test environment